Lunar Crater volcanic field: Eruption history

 The volcanic field was active in the Miocene/Pliocene and Pleistocene, with the oldest eruptions dated to about 6 million years ago.
-Volcanism occurred in four stages, with activity peaking every 1-2 million years.
-The southern volcanics on Reveille Range and in Kawich Valley are the older ones, while more recent eruptions occurred farther north on Pancake Range although at any given point of time the field was active over a large area.
+Volcanism occurred in four stages, with activity peaking every 1–2 million years.
+The southern volcanics on Reveille Range and in Kawich Valley are the older ones, while more recent eruptions occurred farther north on Pancake Range, although at any given point of time the field was active over a large area.
 As a consequence of the long duration of volcanism, the various volcanic centers have been eroded at varying degrees while volcanism moved to the north at a rate of about 1 cm/year.
-A mean magma flux rate of 0.000017 km3/year has been reported for Lunar Crater volcanic field, with a tendency to decrease over time and changes in the composition.
+A mean magma flux rate of 0.000017 km3/year has been reported for Lunar Crater volcanic field, with a tendency to decrease over time and change in composition.

-Many eruptions in Lunar Crater volcanic field have been dated; aside from radiometric dating differences in the grade of weathering and erosion have also been used to determine the relative age of volcanic units as older vents are often degraded and buried by soils:
+Many eruptions in Lunar Crater volcanic field have been dated; aside from radiometric dating, differences in the grade of weathering and erosion have also been used to determine the relative age of volcanic units as older vents are often degraded and buried by soils: